 Whether you’re looking to create a smooth finish on a cake or pipe buttercream roses for decoration, the type of frosting you use can make a difference for the successful presentation of your baked goods.
-We’ll explore some common frosting types that you can use in your bakery.
+So, Let's explore some common frosting types that you can use in your bakery.

 Before you can frost a cake, you’ll have to choose the perfect frosting to pair with your recipe.
 We’ve created a guide of cake frosting types to help you understand their differences and find the best one for your culinary creations.